omicsEye/deepbreaks/README.md

 9. `--top_models` or `-tm` number of top models to consider for merging the results.
 Default value is 3
 10. `--plot` plot all the individual positions that are statistically significant.
 Depending on your data, this process may produce many plots.
+11. `--gap` or `-gp` Threshold to drop positions that have GAPs above this proportion.
+Default value is 0.7, and it means that the positions that 70% or more GAPs will be dropped from the analysis.
+12. `--write` During reading the fasta file we delete the positions that have GAPs over a  certain threshold that can be changed in the `gap_threshold` argument in the `read_data` function.
+As this may change the whole FASTA file, you may want to save the FASTA file after this cleaning step.

 ## Output ##
 1. correlated positions.
 We group all the collinear positions together.
 2. models summary. list of models and their performance metrics.